AkumaBlazeX/sanath-blogs/src/data/markdown/future/Part2_User_Authentication.md

 Navigate to the Amazon Cognito console and follow these steps:

-[SCREENSHOT 1: Show the Cognito console with "Create user pool" button highlighted]
-Caption: "Creating a new User Pool in Amazon Cognito console"

 1. Click "Create user pool"
 2. Choose "Email" as the sign-in option
 3. Configure security requirements: